bebleo/smtpdfix/README.md

 + Authenticating with LOGIN and PLAIN mechanisms fails over TLS/SSL, but works with STARTTLS.
 [Issue #10](https://github.com/bebleo/smtpdfix/issues/10)
 + Currently no support for termination through signals.
 [Issue #4](https://github.com/bebleo/smtpdfix/issues/4)
 + Key and certificate for encrypted communications must be called key.pem and cert.pem respectively.
 [Issue #15](https://github.com/bebleo/smtpdfix/issues/15)
-+ Is incompatible with [aiosmtpd](https://github.com/aio-libs/aiosmtpd) versions 1.2.3 or above.
-Version 0.2.7 of SMTPDFix requires that aiosmtpd version 1.2.2 or below, but previous versions do not include the constraint.
-[Issue #34](https://github.com/bebleo/smtpdfix/issues/34)

 ©2020-2021, Written with ☕ and ❤ in Montreal, QC